-How to best position your brand in a crowded market
+How to best position your healthcare brand in a crowded market.

-It’s hard to stand out in health care these days, when there are so many brands and options.
+It can be hard to stand out in healthcare these days, when there are so many brands and options.
 Sure: Taking a human-centric approach to your branding elements is a smart start.
 In fact, there are a slew of books about people-first messaging.
-(Simon Sinek's Start with Why is a personal favorite.)
+(Simon Sinek’s Start with Why is a personal favorite.)
 There are even some killer agencies that can help you master that method.

 Focus on customer benefits.

 You care deeply about your company.
 And you should.
 But that inward focus can make your marketing all about you—your business, your products, your services.
 These are the things you want to get the word out about.
 But as marketers, it’s best if we start with this assumption: Nobody cares about our business.

 That sounds harsh, but it’s a reality, one that we need to embrace to make better choices.
 When we developed our plan for our own blog, for example, it was easy to add in titles about what we do; but when we looked through the Does Anyone Care?
 Lens, it was clear that we needed refocus on what our customers wanted—and give them exactly that.
 So far, it’s been pretty successful.
 (Hey, you’re here, after all.)

 This age-old writing axiom is crucial, especially when applied to weighty, emotional content—the kind that health care marketing is built on.
 If you’re building the case that your business changes lives, don’t hide that light—shine it!
 A great way to do this is with a high-quality, story-driven video that opens the door for your narrative.
 But, whatever medium you choose, let your customers see the benefits your service provides.